fooof-tools/fooof/doc/api.rst

 API Documentation
 =================

-This is the API reference for classes & functions in the FOOOF module.
+This is the API reference for the FOOOF module.

 Table of Contents
 =================